-^{} The character of Wallenstein is briefly but admirably described in the Mémoires du Maréchal de Grammont:-"Ce Walstein était vaillant et judicieux à la guerre, admirable à lever et à faire subsister les armées, sévère à punir les soldats, prodigue à les récompenser, pourtant avec choix et dessein; toujours ferme contre malheur, civil et affable dans le besoin, d'ailleurs orgueilleux et fier au delà toute imagination; ambitieux de la gloire d'autrui, jaloux de la sienne, implacable dans la hainc, prompt à la colère, cruel dans la vengeance: plein d'ostentation, libéral à l'excès lorsqu'il s'agissait de sa gloire, et de se faire des créatures pour parvenir à ses fins.
-En un mot, Walstein était un de ces hommes nés pour commander aux autres, et pour donner beaucoup de crainte à son maître, quelque puissant qu'il pôt être."
+^{} The character of Wallenstein is briefly but admirably described in the Mémoires du Maréchal de Grammont.
+"Ce Walstein étoit vaillant et judicieux à la guerre, admirable à lever et à faire subsister les armées, sévère à punir les soldats, prodigue à les recompenser, pourtant avec choix et dessein; toujours ferme contre malhour, civil et affable dans le besoin d'ailleurs orgueilleux et fier audelà toute imagination; ambitieux de la gloire d'autrui, jaloux de la sienne, implacable dans la haine, prompt à la colère, cruel dans la vengeance; plein d'ostentation, libéral à l'excès lorsqu'il s'agissait de sa gloire, et de se faire des créatures pour parvenir à ses fins.
+En un mot, Walstéin étoit un de ces hommes nés pour commander aux autres, et pour donner beaucoup de crainte à son maître quelque puissant qu'il pût être."

-might appear to render needful.
-During these seasons he showed a nervous horror of every sound, which might disturb his mental abstractions. streets near his castle were barricaded with strong bars and chains, and sentinels purposely employed to preserve an uninterrupted silence; while all the officers admitted to an audience were obliged to twist silk around the rowels of their spurs, before they were suffered to enter into the presence of their general.
-By this singular conduct, as well as by the air of mystery which pervaded his whole demeanour, he acquired among the vulgar the reputation of being in strict compact with the powers of darkness; and it is probable that he purposely countenanced a report which caused him to be regarded with a deeper feeling of awe and terror.
-He was said to wear a charmed life, and to be invulnerable by lead or steel; while his own household gave out that his intercourse with the world of spirits was maintained by messengers who were not always careful of concealing their visits from the eyes of ordinary mortals!
+two of the most powerful agents which regulate the conduct of mankind, avarice and fear, he thought it unnecessary to attach them to his interests by affection, and perhaps felt too much contempt for them generally, to descend to employ the influence of such a feeling.
+Accordingly, although surrounded by many instruments blindly devoted to his will, he was without a single friend.
+Even with those who were considered to enjoy his greatest familiarity he seldom entered into a continued conversation; and his love of solitude was frequently shown by his secluding himself from general observation for days together, in company with his astrologer, Baptista Seni, either for the purpose of interrogating the stars with respect to his future destinies, or of pursuing his dark and subtle policy by a closer meditation upon the events which were passing around him, than a firm reliance on his favourite study might appear to render needful.
+During these seasons he showed a nervous horror of every sound, which might disturb his mental abstractions.
+The streets near his castle were barricaded with strong bars and chains, and sentinels purposely employed to preserve an uninterrupted silence; while all the officers admitted to an audience, were obliged to twist silk around the rowels of their spurs, before they were suffered to enter into the presence of their general.
+By this singular conduct, as well as by the air of mystery which pervaded his whole demeanour, he acquired among the vulgar the reputation of being in strict compact with the powers of darkness, and it is probable that he purposely countenanced a report which caused him to be regarded with a deeper feeling of awe and terror.
+He was said to wear a charmed life, and to be invulnerable by lead or steel , while his own household gave out that his intercourse with the world of spirits was maintained by messengers who were not always care-